openshift/enhancements/enhancements/console/quick-starts.md

 #### Story 4

 As a operator creator I want to provide operator consumers with a guide on how to install and user the my operator.

+#### Story 5

+As an administrator of an OpenShift cluster, I want to hide specific Quick Starts from displaying in the UI for all users.

 ### Implementation Details